Skip to main content

 If you force manage a server, specify the RECOVERY_ID account and password for the device credentials.

 • Storage.
-Specify current credentials for logging in to all storage devices that are defined in the bulk-import file.
+Specify current credentials for logging in to all storage devices that are listed in the bulk-import file.

 • Recovery.
-Specify recovery password for logging in to all servers and chassis that are defined in the bulk import file.
+Specify recovery password for logging in to all servers and chassis that are listed in the bulk import file.

 You can choose to use a local user account or stored recovery credential.
 In either case, the user name is always RECOVERY_ID.